Levens B4RN

 The routes & route progress

-As of 20th September 2024 there are 351 households connected to B4RN in Levens together with 14 more planning or working towards a live connection.
+As of 16th December 2024 there are 352 households connected to B4RN in Levens together with 2 working to connect and a further 13 more planning towards a live connection.

 Levens has also helped a further 22 properties connect in the Foulshaw area south of the A590.